| List of historic valves in the ase-museoedelpro collection |

 |

-High-power silica transmitting triode.
-Used to generate 1 MW
+silica transmitting triode.
+Used to generate 1 MW pulses in RDF sets***Very

 |